 Today, the Lancaster Baptist Church is a thriving testimony that God is still in the business of changing lives!
 Words could not describe God’s goodness in this place, and all of the glory belongs to God!
 The lives changed, the families rescued, and the victories won have all been by God’s amazing grace!
 To Him be all the glory for His wonderful works at Lancaster Baptist Church!

-Our main worship services are Sundays at 8:30 am, 11:00 am, and 5:00 pm.
+Our main worship services are Sundays at 8:15 am, 10:45 am, and 5:00 pm.
 Both morning services are identical with the same Bible message and music program, so choose the one that best fits your schedule.
 The evening service is a separate service with music and preaching specific for that service.
 All services are available in person or online at lbclive.tv.

-Helping you to love God and serve others
+Helping you to love God and reach others